 Soon after the lockdown announcement, the Ministry of Education decided to move to online teaching for pre-primary, primary, secondary and tertiary institutions during the lockdown period.
 They will also assist staff to implement this new type of learning.
 The government approved giving 2572 tablets to children under the Social Register of Mauritius (SRM) for poor households.

 Continue reading “The Devastating Impact of Coronavirus on Education in Mauritius”

 On Saturday, YUVA conducted 38 interviews with various secondary school students to elect the official robotics teams of Mauritius, which will participate in the Global Robotics Olympics 2021.

-After interviewing 300+ Mauritian secondary school students, five candidates were selected to form part of the Mauritius Robotics Team called the FIRST Global Mauritius.
+The following secondary school students have been selected to form part of the Robotics Team Mauritius:

 Continue reading “You Know the 9 Students Selected for Team Mauritius?
 Check Them Out”

 The right to education is enshrined in article 26 of the Universal Declaration of Human Rights.
 The declaration calls for free and compulsory elementary education.
 The Convention on the Rights of the Child, adopted in 1989, goes further to stipulate that countries shall make higher education accessible to all.

 When it adopted the 2030 Agenda for Sustainable Development in September 2015, the international community recognized that education is essential for the success of all 17 of its goals.
 Sustainable Development Goal 4, in particular, aims to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” by 2030.